-Rail Objective 1: Outline options to further develop rail upgrades, including rail reconfiguration within the Tenth Avenue Marine Terminal by June 30, 2026.
+Rail Objective 1: Outline options for to further developing develop rail upgrades, including rail reconfiguration within the Tenth Avenue Marine Terminal by June 30, 2026.

 Rail Goal 2: Promote the use of a Single Engine Tier 4 Switcher if applicable to operations at the Tenth Avenue Marine Terminal and National City Marine Terminal.